 - Galvanized Steel.
 Steel that has had a zinc coating applied to it is known as galvanized steel.
 The zinc coating prevents the underlying steel from rusting, through repeated exposure to corrosives may still cause the steel to corrode.

-Hoist baskets need to have hooks, rings, or other assemblies so that the hoist system has something to hold on to it.
+Additionally, hoist baskets need to have hooks, rings, or other assemblies so the hoist system has something to hold on to it.
 Large hoist baskets are usually used in automated cleaning processes or vapor degreasing processes use overhead hooks.